-Prior to this study we have observed that methylation at six MEs is higher amongst infants conceived in the rainy season compared to those conceived in the dry season, and this trend has been seen again in a larger set of 50 MEs in the current analysis.
+Before this study, we had observed that methylation at 6 MEs is higher among infants conceived in the rainy season than in those conceived in the dry season, and this trend has been seen again in a larger set of 50 MEs in the current analysis.
 However, we had not previously investigated whether the same combination of methyl donors and cofactors were consistently associated with methylation, or whether there was an interaction with season.
-In this current analysis we find preliminary evidence to suggest that the rainy and dry seasons in the Gambia have a different set of maternal nutritional predictors of infant methylation.
-However, larger sample sizes and more sophisticated ways of modelling the complex non-linear interrelationships of metabolites are needed to further our understanding of what might trigger a switch between different methylation pathways at the molecular level.
+In this current analysis, we find preliminary evidence to suggest that the rainy and dry seasons in The Gambia have a different set of maternal nutritional predictors of infant methylation.
+However, larger sample sizes and more sophisticated ways of modeling the complex nonlinear interrelations of metabolites are needed to further our understanding of what might trigger a switch between different methylation pathways at the molecular level.

-Whilst there is still much work to do to complete our understanding of underlying mechanisms, our findings highlight potential considerations for future study design.
+Although there is still much work to do to complete our understanding of underlying mechanisms, our findings highlight potential considerations for future study design.
 If underlying nutritional status (partially captured in this study by the observed seasonal variations in plasma biomarker concentrations) influences the predictors of DNA methylation, then this would be applicable to populations with heterogeneous patterns of dietary intake, whether seasonally driven or otherwise.
-This suggests studies would benefit from collecting detailed information on nutritional status to assess if underlying nutritional status acts as an effect modifier.
-In observational studies this information may help to explain contradicting associations between nutrition and other environmental exposures and DNA methylation or, in the case of trials, between nutritional interventions and DNA methylation.
-Such considerations might also inform the timing of future studies if there are seasonal dietary intake variations, or the targeting of sub-groups in the context of populations with broad variation in nutritional status.
+This suggests that studies would benefit from collecting detailed information on nutritional status to assess if underlying nutritional status acts as an effect modifier.
+In observational studies, this information may help to explain contradicting associations between nutrition and other environmental exposures and DNA methylation or, in the case of trials, between nutritional interventions and DNA methylation.
+Such considerations might also inform the timing of future studies if there are seasonal dietary intake variations, or the targeting of subgroups in the context of populations with broad variation in nutritional status.
 In summary, the underlying nutritional status could be an essential piece of information to help disentangle the often complex and contradictory findings from nutritional epigenetics studies.